informalsystems/vdd/fastsync/fastsync.md

 A full node has as input a block of the blockchain at height *h* and the corresponding application state (or the prefix of the current blockchain until height *h*).
-It has access to a set of full nodes called *peers* that it knows of.
-The full node uses the peers to read blocks of the Tendermint blockchain (in a safe way, that is, checking the soundness conditions), until it has read the most recent block and then terminates.
+It has access to a set *peerIDs* of full nodes called *peers* that it knows of.
+The full node uses the peers to read blocks of the Tendermint blockchain (in a safe way, that is, it checks the soundness conditions), until it has read the most recent block and then terminates.

 ## Sequential Problem statement